-The IMR amortization associated with the liability is displayed in the last column of the above table and it is simply the complement of the IMR amortization associated with the past, present and hypothetical future assets sales.
+The IMR amortization associated with the liability is displayed in the last column of the above table and it is simply the complement of the IMR amortization associated with the past sales attributed to the reinsured block of business and current sales incurred or the transfer of assets to provide reinsurance premium.
 The liability amortization should be entered in Column 3 of the IMR Amortization Worksheet of the Annual Statement of the ceding company.
-By definition the size of the interest-rate related gain is the total transferred to the IMR, -$7.718 million, which should be included on Line 3 of the IMR worksheet of the ceding company as well as on the Aggregate Write-ins for Deductions on the Summary of Operations and Analysis of Operations by Lines of Business.
+By definition the size of the interest-rate related gain is the total transferred to the IMR, -$7.058 million, which should be included on Line 3 of the IMR worksheet of the ceding company as well as on the Aggregate Write-ins for Deductions on the Summary of Operations and Analysis of Operations by Lines of Business.

 Reinsurance Assumed